-New Sophos Firewall Models of the XGS Desktop Series Available
+New Sophos Firewall models in the XGS Desktop series available

-With the introduction of the new Sophos XGS Desktop Firewalls, Sophos improves the current desktop models and has apparently listened to user criticism.
-These firewalls offer not only significant performance improvements but also increased energy efficiency and enhanced protection against threats through the use of Version 21.
+With the introduction of the new Sophos XGS Desktop Firewalls, Sophos is improving the current desktop models and appears to have listened to user feedback.
+These firewalls offer not only significant performance improvements, but also higher energy efficiency and enhanced threat protection through Version 21.

-End of Life of the “old” Desktop Series
+End of Life for the “old” desktop series

-To dispel existing customers’ concerns right from the start, as Sophos has shown an unfortunate approach to End-of-Life announcements in the past: The affected models, referred to by Sophos as “first-generation XGS Desktop models”, are: XGS 87(w), XGS 107(w), XGS 116(w), XGS 126(w), and XGS 136(w).
-These models will be supported for another five years after the End-of-Sale announcement – which has not yet occurred.
+To address existing customers’ concerns right away, because Sophos has not always handled End-of-Life announcements very gracefully in the past: the affected models, which Sophos refers to as “first-generation XGS Desktop models”, are XGS 87(w), XGS 107(w), XGS 116(w), XGS 126(w), and XGS 136(w).
+These models will continue to be supported for another five years after the End-of-Sale announcement, which has not yet been made.

-Now that Sophos has sold off the inventory, it is expected that the End-of-Sale of this XGS series will likely be announced at the end of March 2025.
-This means that the mentioned models can still be used until at least the end of March 2030.
-This is great news for all users of these devices!
+Now that Sophos has sold off its inventory, the End-of-Sale announcement for this XGS series is expected around the end of March 2025.
+This means the models listed above can still be used until at least the end of March 2030.
+That is great news for all users of these appliances.

 New 1U and 2U Models

-Especially customers of the larger models are wondering what’s next, as in the past, older models often received a refresh shortly after a hardware update.
+Customers with the larger models in particular are wondering what comes next, as in the past the older models often received a refresh shortly after a hardware update.

-Currently, it looks like no new hardware is planned for the 1U and 2U models, i.e., from the XGS 2100 upwards, until the end of 2025.
-We do not expect a new generation until mid-2026 at the earliest.
+At the moment, it looks as though no new hardware is planned for the 1U and 2U models, meaning the XGS 2100 and above, before the end of 2025.
+We do not expect a new generation before mid-2026 at the earliest.

 What’s new with the Sophos XGS Desktop Firewalls?